aboutqx/cesium/README.txt

       -> Primitive #A primitive represents geometry in the Scene

+	  -> update() #Called when Viewer or CesiumWidget render the primitives

       -> Cesium3DTileStyleEngine #apply style use Batched3DModel3DTileContent applyStyle -> Cesium3DTileBatchTable applyStyle£¬setColor -> up-

 dateBatchTexture -> Texture.copyFrom  #create colorTexture from data arrayBufferView use batchValues.setColor changes batchValues.